rackerlabs/support-how-to/content/how-to/rackspace-email/set-up-multifactor-authentification-applications-for-cloud-office/index.md

   for assistance with resetting any existing authentication methods via the Cloud Office Control Panel.

-- After successfully configuring multi-factor authentication for your Cloud Office Control Panel administrator login, you can opt to add a **Backup Number** within the Cloud Office Control Panel as an alternate verification method.
-If you cannot use your primary authentication method, having a **Backup Number** can prevent you from having to reset your multi-factor authentication method.
+- After successfully configuring multifactor authentication for your Cloud Office Control Panel administrator login, you can opt to add a **Backup Number** within the Cloud Office Control Panel as an alternate verification method.
+If you cannot use your primary authentication method, having a **Backup Number** can prevent you from having to reset your multifactor authentication method.

 - You can configure more than one  device to use the same authentication method for your Cloud Office Control Panel.
 Having access to a backup authentication